One-step generative models

 $$v_\theta(z_t,\,t,\,d) \;=\; \operatorname{compose}\!\bigl(v_{\theta^-}(z_t,\,t,\,d/2),\;\; v_{\theta^-}(z_{t-d/2},\,t-d/2,\,d/2)\bigr)$$

-In practice, training proceeds by starting with small steps (where the half-step approximation is accurate) and progressively training larger steps using the smaller steps as building blocks.
-The network learns to predict one-step jumps first, then two-step, then four-step, and so on, bootstrapping upward.
-At inference, you can choose any step count: one step for speed, many steps for quality.
+In practice, training starts with the smallest steps (where the half-step approximation is most accurate) and progressively learns larger steps using the smaller ones as building blocks.
+The network learns one-step jumps first, then two-step, then four-step, bootstrapping upward.
+At inference, you choose any step count: one for speed, many for quality.

 MeanFlow: ground truth for the jump function